peidevs/Event_Resources/PendingMeetUps.md

 ### Misc

+* Kevin Greer expressed interest in a talk by a prof (Yingwei Yang, UPEI) on Dew Computing
 * Doug Keefe can do a talk on a mobile app and using OpenAI
     - possibly a lightning talk
     - possibly a shorter talk that is part of a double-bill ... it sounds like it isn't enough for a full 45 minute talk